felixcremer/LibeemdBuilder/README.md

-# libeemdBuilder builder
+# libeemd builder

-This repository builds binary artifacts for the libeemdBuilder project.
+This repository builds binary artifacts for the libeemd project.
 This repository has a default .travis.yml file that can be used to build binary artifacts on Travis CI.
 You will however need to setup the release upload manually.
 See https://docs.travis-ci.com/user/deployment/releases/.